 - Right to opt in for children.
 The law also imposes new requirements on the sharing of personal information for children under the age of 16, effectively raising the age from the nationally recognized age of 13 which was set by the Children’s Online Privacy Protection Act (“COPPA”).
 Covered Entities are prohibited from selling information about consumers between the ages of 13 and 16 without the consumers’ explicit consent (opt-in) and must obtain parental consent before selling information about a consumer under the age of 13.

 - Expanded definition of “personal information.”
 Personal Information includes not only traditional forms of personally identifiable information, but also IP addresses, geolocation, and “unique identifiers” such as device IDs, cookie IDs, and Internet activity information including browsing history and search history.
 Inferences drawn from the types of information described above “to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, preferences, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes” are also included under the definition of personal information, similar to the definition of ‘profiling’ under GDPR which restricts the use of personal data to analyze or predict aspects a person’s personal preferences, interests, reliability, behavior, location or movements.
+What is different and perhaps more expansive than the GDPR is that CCPA would treat information relating to “a household” as personal information.
 The new right to access and deletion in California would be extended to these data categories.

 - Private actions.
 Unlike the ballot measure, the CCPA significantly limits private actions by giving the state Attorney General exclusive power to enforce the law, except in data breach cases where the Attorney General declines to prosecute within 30 days of being notified of a consumer’s intent to bring suit.
 Even where a consumer is allowed to proceed with an action, they must give companies 30 days’ written notice and an opportunity to “cure” the noticed violation within that time period.
 Similarly, businesses will have 30 days to cure any violations after receiving notice of noncompliance from the state Attorney General.